ossf/scorecard/docs/probes.md

 **Implementation**: The probe analyzes the repository's workflows for known dangerous patterns.

 **Outcomes**: The probe returns one finding with OutcomeTrue for each dangerous script injection pattern detected.
+Each finding may include a suggested patch to fix the respective script injection.
 If no dangerous patterns are found, the probe returns one finding with OutcomeFalse.